Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 ### Manually create, edit and move a waypoint ###

-If you are not always happy with the results of the "Google Search" function, You may manually fine tune your waypoints before deriving a route from them - see here for instructions: https://bitbucket.org/maproom/qmapshack/wiki/DocGisItemsNew#markdown-header-waypoint
+If you are not always happy with the results of the "Google Search" function, you may manually fine tune your waypoints before deriving a route from them.
+See here for detailed instructions: https://bitbucket.org/maproom/qmapshack/wiki/DocGisItemsNew#markdown-header-waypoint

-### import waypoints ###
+### Import Waypoints ###

 The GPX file format is a widely used de facto standard for GIS data exchange.
 Many GIS data sources may produce GPX directly, which can be used in the "File -> Load GIS" dialogoue.

-If not, the GPS "swiss army knife" gpsbabel may help to convert nearyly any relevant GIS data format into GPX For details, read the manual you may find here: https://www.gpsbabel.org/htmldoc-1.4.4/gpsbabel-1.4.4.pdf
+If not, the *GPS "swiss army knife" **gpsbabel** * may help to convert nearyly any relevant GIS data format into GPX.
+For details, read the manual you may find here: https://www.gpsbabel.org/htmldoc-1.4.4/gpsbabel-1.4.4.pdf

-Take for example this little csv formatted text file, saved as "wpts-test5.csv":
+For example, take this little csv formatted text file, saved as "wpts-test5.csv":

 ```